 - Dr Tara Shine and Madeleine Murray, Co-Founders of Plastic Free 4 Schools

 Check out the new online programme Plastic Free 4 Kids.
 It's a free 8 lesson, curriculum-aligned programme designed for 3rd-6th class pupils.

-Plastic Free 4 Schools is a programme to help schools to go plastic free, through 3 plastic free Actions, and in turn, act as ambassadors for change in their communities.
+Plastic Free 4 Schools is a programme to help schools to go plastic free, through 3 plastic free actions, and in turn, act as ambassadors for change in their communities.
 It has been designed by Change by Degrees and tested through Plastic Free Kinsale - a community initiative to free a whole town from single use plastic.
 In 2019 and 2020 over 7,500 teachers and students took part in in-person Plastic Free workshops in Cork and Tipperary.
 This work was cut short due to the pandemic but Change by Degrees created Plastic Free 4 Kids in order to continue this much-needed awareness raising and community outreach for primary school students.
 Primary schools right across the country can now learn with via the 8 lesson, online programme.

 You can become a Plastic Free Champion in your school by building a team of helpers (both staff and students) and taking the following 3 actions:

-iii) Become a Plastic Free Ambassador in your community
+Become a Plastic Free Ambassador in your community.

 How to get involved

-You can use the planning document to incorporate this programme into the work assigned to your pupils.
+Flexible!
+The planning document will help you plan the program within the time you have available.
 It is not necessary to complete all 8 lessons but upon doing so, the pupil will receive a Certificate of Participation.

 This guide provides an overview on how your school can become a Plastic Free Ambassador.